 The Children’s Behavioral Health Collaborative has grown to hundreds of members.
 The Collaborative has over fifty organizational members and many individual members, including youth, family members, and providers.
 All of our members are committed to improving the care of New Hampshire children with behavioral health needs.
 A large number of our members are helping implement the Children’s Behavioral Health Plan, which the Collaborative released in March 2013.

 The Collaborative chose a national approach that serves as a model for solving tough social problems that cut across sectors, professional groups, and funding siloes.
 The model, called Collective Impact, requires a coalition with a common vision, continuous communications, shared activities, and a host organization to serve as the glue.
-In 2013, the Collaborative chose New Futures, a nonprofit that works to reduce New Hampshire drug and alcohol problems, as its host.
+In 2013, the Collaborative chose New Futures,, as its host.

 Member organizations of our original Steering Committee were: